 Upon the Eastern Coast of Tilea, Autumn 2401

-Sea boss Scarback’s Greenskin Corsairs had reached the eastern coast of Tilea, causing surprisingly little trouble en route.
-There they halted, for although they had been employed to cause difficulties for a certain force in that region, Scarback wanted to know that he had a means of escape should such prove necessary.
-His was not a big force, and he had no intention of biting off more than he could chew – or at least if he did he wanted to be able to spit it out before it choked him and leg it!
-So it was he ordered a defensive compound constructed to protect his little force while the somewhat more time consuming labour of repairing several wrecked vessels they had discovered on the beach was begun.
-Once he had seaworthy boats (at least, seaworthy in an orc’s opinion), then he would start scouting about for ways to cause trouble.
+Now they halted, for although they had been employed to cause difficulties for Khurnag’s ‘Waagh’, Scarback wanted to ensure he had a means of escape, should such prove necessary.
+His was not a big force, and he had no intention of biting off more than he could chew – or at least, if he did do so, he wanted to be able to spit it out before it choked him, then leg it!
+So it was, he ordered the building of a defensive compound to protect his little force, while the somewhat more time-consuming labour of repairing several wrecked vessels they had discovered on the beach was begun.
+(The Bay of Wrecks was not inappropriately named!)
+Once he had seaworthy boats – at least, seaworthy in an orc’s opinion – then he would commence scouting for opportunities to cause trouble.

 Hafdi was not having the best of days.
 It seemed to him that he was the only one doing hard work.
-Since the first light of dawn he had been lugging timbers from wrecks on the beach up to where Sea Boss Scarback wanted his fort built.
-His legs ached, his back even more, and he had more splinters in his arms than he could count (more than six, then).
+Since the first light of dawn, he had been lugging heavy timbers, necessarily one at a time, up the rocky slope from the beach to where Sea Boss Scarback wanted his fort.
+His legs ached, his back moreso, and he had more splinters in his arms than he could count (more than six, then).

-Despite the fact he was an orc, Hafdi did not consider himself foolish (whatever Toggler said).
-On first being ordered upon the task it had occurred to him almost straight away that they should load their wagon with the timbers, then he and Toggler could lug it together up from the dunes and unload it at the fort.
+Despite the fact he was an orc, Hafdi did not consider himself foolish, no matter what Toggler said.
+On first being ordered upon the task it had occurred to him, almost straight away, that they should load their wagon with timbers, then he and Toggler could lug it over the dunes and up the hill together.
 That way they would only need to make the climb four or five times.
-But Toggler, by his own admission amply imbued with the renowned cunning of a goblin, had pointed out that pulling wagon loads of timber up such a slope would be back-breaking work, whereas hefting one plank up there was hardly worse than carrying a couple of half-pikes.
-At the time Hafdi could see no fault with this argument, and so had begun the labour with enthusiasm and a friendly slap from Toggler.
+But Toggler, by his own admission amply imbued with the renowned cunning of a goblin, had pointed out that pulling wagon loads of timber up such a slope would be back-breaking work, whereas hefting one plank was no worse than carrying three or four half-pikes.
+At the time Hafdi could see no fault with this argument and so had begun the labour with enthusiasm and a friendly slap from Toggler.

-… an idea was forming in his amply boned head: Toggler was most likely sitting around idle nearly all the time, only getting off his behind as Hafdi returned from each round trip, jumping up to knock another plank off from the wreck.
-Looking busy, but only when he had to – only when Hafdi was there.
-Well, Hafdi thought, I isn’t carryin’ any more plankies.
-When I gets back we’ll play ‘swapsies’, an’ den I gets to tip-tap at the wreck while Toggler can drag his lazy lump up and down this ‘ere hill.”
+… an idea was forming in his amply boned head: Toggler was obviously sitting around idle nearly all the time, only getting off his behind as Hafdi returned from each round trip, jumping up to knock another plank off.
+He looked busy, but only when he had to – which was only when Hafdi was there.

-The three labourers busy with the stakes consisted of two goblins and their stunted orc bully (the latter being a greenskin sort of supervisor).
-One goblin, Stenchel, had scooped dirt to form little holes, into each of which he had dropped a stake.
+The three labourers busy with the last of the stakes consisted of two goblins and their stunted orc bully (the latter being a greenskin sort of supervisor).
+One goblin, Stenchel, had cut the ground then scooped dirt to form little holes, into each of which he had dropped a stake.
 The orc, Edbat, had proved willing to help with the work, but in a very minimal way, simply holding the stakes in place while the biggest goblin, Gooflig, hefted a large hammer to bash the stakes and drive them into the ground.
 Things had been going relatively well, until Gooflig missed the stake entirely on his last swipe.
-The hammer’s head slid down the side of the stake and thumped into the ground.
+The hammer’s head had slid down the side of the stake and thumped into the ground.

 “Oy!” shouted Edbat.
 “You watch it wiv dat ‘ammer’.
 If you is hitting me I’ll ‘ave yer guts fer garters.”